filecoin-project/FIPs/_fips/fip-expiration-weight-calc.md

 ## Test Cases
 <!--Test cases for an implementation are mandatory for FIPs that are affecting consensus changes.
 Other FIPs can choose to include links to test cases if applicable.-->

-* The motivating example: a sector with verified deal weight taking up entire space time for 6 months followed by an extension on the last day of lifetime twice in a row.
-With one day remaining during extension after the second extension this should be about 512 GiB*epochs of verified deal weight and a sector quality of (10 * 512 GiB*epoch + 1 * 53000 GiB*epoch / 53512 GiB*epoch) ~ 1.08.
+* A test should cover the motivating example described in the motivation section.
+A sector with verified deal weight taking up entire space time for 6 months followed by an extension on the last day of lifetime twice in a row.
+With one day remaining during extension after the second extension this should be about 512 GiB*epochs of verified deal weight and a sector quality of (10 * 512 GiB * epoch + 1 * 53000 GiB*epoch / 53512 GiB * epoch) ~ 1.08.
 * Include both deals and verified deals.
 Check sector info for propagation of both DealWeight and VerifiedDealWeight changes
 * Start a sector with a low deal weight and extend very close to expiration so that deal weight becomes fractional mathematically.
 And implementation should set deal weight to 0.